This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 While you are at the Blue Lagoon, take a few minutes to check out Cominotto.
 This tiny little land mass is just 0.25 square kilometres large and helps shield the Blue Lagoon from the open sea.

-While there isn’t any way to reach the island on foot, it is only a short, fairly gentle swim across from the Comino port.
+While there isn’t any way to reach the island on foot, it’s only a short, fairly gentle swim across from the Comino port.
 The surrounding reefs provide excellent snorkelling opportunities, so bring along some goggles, too.

 3. Sail To The Crystal Lagoon